lanshui98/lanshui98.github.io/index.md

 ### Hobbies

-I love Yoga, Meditation, Photography, Baking and Painting.
+I love Yoga which I have been doing this for more than 5 years, Meditation, Photography, Baking and Painting.
 I am always willing to try new things and now obsseing with **Chanoyu** which is tea ceremony.

-I posted my photography and painting work on [Weibo](https://weibo.com/u/6349230170?is_all=1) and I will include my baking recipes here if I have time.
+I posted my photography and painting work on [Weibo](https://weibo.com/u/6349230170?is_all=1) which for my apologizes is in Chinese but I am now working on my ins acount.
+I will also include my baking recipes here if I have time.

 ### You can contact me through e-mail